 Sometimes it’s easy to get caught out.
 For example, lots of sellers have been suspended for using the trademarked word ‘velcro’ in their listings.
 Luckily, this isn’t likely to lead to long-term suspension.

-My eBay account is suspended: How do I fix it?
+My eBay account is suspended, how do I get my account back?

 Before taking action, you’ll want to confirm that your suspension notification is the real deal.
-If it’s out of the blue, it could be a fake!
+If it’s out of the blue, it could be a fake, or someone using a stealth account.

 Watch out for scam emails